Kitware/kwcoco/README.rst

 This should help you inspect (via stats and show), combine (via union), and make training splits (via split) using the command line.
-Also ships with toydata, which generates a coco file you can use for testing.
+Also ships with toydata, which generates a COCO file you can use for testing.

 The CocoDataset object